pdxiv/pdxiv.github.io/README.md

 Documentation is currently a work in process but there is some reference information on the [adventshark reference page](adventshark_reference.md).

 There is also a short [demonstration game](demonstration_game.json) available.
+There is also a short [demonstration game](adventshark/demonstration_game.json) available.

 ### How to convert .dat files to .json